yazpik/SelfHosted-K8s-Lab/upgrade_cluster.md

 root@selfhosted-k8s-lab:~/matchbox# kubectl delete pod kube-apiserver-p4w88 -n kube-system pod "kube-apiserver-p4w88" deleted
 ```
-As we have already the new image on the new, it was just a matter of a couple of seconds to create a new one
+As we have already the new image on the new, it was just a matter of seconds to create a new one
 ```
 root@selfhosted-k8s-lab:~/matchbox# kubectl get pods -n kube-system kube-apiserver-pjvl9                       0/1       ContainerCreating   0          0s